cabarius/ToyBox/ToyBox/README.txt

     Party Editor: 67
     Search 'n Pick: 75 ways to view, add, remove blueprints plus a fun global teleportation feature Quest Resolution: 1

 Ver 1.2.11
-    Fixed gestalt level up rules for hp/bab/saves/skills and crasher affecting respec mods Added a URL describing gestalt classes in Level Up & Multiclass section Multiclass skill point calculation no longer gets used when disabled (Delth) Fixed roll1/roll20 on initative to actually set result of the roll, not whole iniative result (Delth) "All hits critical" was in fact "All attacks hit and are critical" - split into two separate options Ver 1.2.10
+    Your dear pets can once again get more feats with feat selection multiplier Fixed gestalt level up rules for hp/bab/saves/skills and crasher affecting respec mods Added a URL describing gestalt classes in Level Up & Multiclass section Multiclass skill point calculation no longer gets used when multiclass is disabled (Delth) Fixed roll1/roll20 on initative to actually set result of the roll, not whole iniative result (Delth) "All hits critical" was in fact "All attacks hit and are critical" - split into two separate options Ver 1.2.10